An Epic, By-the-Numbers Post on America’s Favorite Unofficial Winter Holiday - The Super Bowl

 All of this is what makes the Super Bowl worth the $5M the American Marketing Association says advertisers were paying for 30-second commercial spots.

-Because whether or not they are fans, whether or not they like football or even know who’s playing (I didn’t know who was playing until my family sat down to watch #sb51), the Super Bowl is an event where people are actively doing things, and buying things, and talking about things on social media.
-And that’s an ideal environment for smart influencer marketing.
+The Super Bowl is an EVENT where people are actively doing things, buying things, and talking about things on social media.
+And that’s an ideal environment for smart marketing.

 Why the Super Bowl is Such a Big Deal

-The Super Bowl is huge to the 76 percent of Americans who watch the game.
-Not just because it’s the most watched event on American television every year.
+The Super Bowl is huge!
+Like 76 percent of Americans who watch the game.
+It’s not just the most watched event on American television every year.
 It is also THE competitive event of the year.
-Two teams battle it out in a single game - no playoffs.
-Just a one-and-done match.
+Two teams battle it out in a single game - no playoffs, no ‘we’ll get ‘em next times’, no do-overs.

-Despite the fact that we spend our days habitually checking our mobile devices, we do still crave and treasure shared experiences.
-The Super Bowl is a time when people can get together in a festive, party atmosphere (whether or not your team is playing or winning) and hang out.
+No matter why we watch the game, and without regard to the fact that we spend our days habitually checking our mobile devices(about 80 times per day), we do still crave and treasure shared experiences.
+The Super Bowl is a time when people can get together in a festive, party atmosphere (whether or not your team is playing or winning for that matter) and hang out enjoying good ol’ human interaction.

-So, win or lose, you can bet that when Super Bowl Sunday rolls around in February, Americans will be watching football, expecting something amazing to happen.
+No matter the outcome- win or lose, So, win or lose, you can bet that when Super Bowl Sunday rolls around on February 3rd, Americans will be watching football, expecting something amazing to happen.
 It’s a gathering where everyone is emitting positive energy and waiting with great expectation.
-That’s what makes it fun.
+That’s what makes it a fun, memorable, irreplaceable staple in American culture..
 That’s what makes the Super Bowl the event of the year.

 The Economics of the Super Bowl

-The Super Bowl is the ultimate entertainment event.
-It’s not a concert where it only has meaning to the folks who go, or an awards show that only seems to have meaning if you saw the movies or know the artist winning (or losing) the award.
+We’ve already established that the Super Bowl is the ultimate entertainment event.
+It’s not a concert where it only has meaning to the folks who go, or an awards show that only seems to have meaning if you saw the movies or know the artists who are being honored.

-For people like me who stopped paying attention to music in a decade ago, or whose cinematic repertoire is now limited to works from Pixar and Marvel Studios, the Super Bowl is it.
-It’s the big event, perhaps as much for the 70K people who see the game live as it is for the 111 million Americans who don’t get to go to the game.
+It’s much different than that.
+It transcends age, economic, and cultural barriers.
+For people who stopped paying attention to music a decade ago (like me), or whose cinematic repertoire is now limited to the works of Pixar and Marvel Studios, the Super Bowl is sort of like the be all end all.
+It’s a mind-blowing experience for both the 70,000 fan in attendance, as well as for the 111 million Americans who don’t get to go to the game.

 Here’s What We Spend Celebrating the Super Bowl

 The Super Bowl is only a half-century old.
-The first game was played in 1967 between the Green Bay Packers and the Kansas City Chiefs.
+The first game was played in 1967 between the Green Bay Packers and then notorious rival the Kansas City Chiefs.
 Back then, you could get nosebleed seats for about $8 (or $60 in today’s money).
-Today, $8 is how much you would pay for your stadium hot dog at the Super Bowl.
-Throw in another $11 and you can get yourself a soda too.
+Atlanta has promised to keep concession prices very low, but it you’re feeling fancy, $8 is how much you would pay for an ATL spicy chicken sausage at this year’s venue, The Mercedes-Benz Stadium.If you’re feeling really fancy, spend 11 bucks and get yourself a souvenir soda and a Mitchell Street Donut Dog.
+Yep.
+You read it right.
+Donut dog.
+Long John donut, bacon, jam, swiss cheese sauce.
+The works!

-The average no-frill seat at the Big Game, is going to cost somewhere around $3K if you buy your tickets blindly, before you know who will be playing.
-Both Stubhub. com and SeatGeek. com confirm that number.
+Ticket prices fluctuate depending on which teams are playing, when the tickets were purchased, and other variables such as how close game day is, and what the weather conditions are.
+This year, the average no-frill seat at the Big Game, is going to cost somewhere around $3,600 if you buy your tickets blindly, before you know who will be playing.
+Prices can change daily, but Stubhub. com and SeatGeek. com confirm that number.
 After the playing teams are announced, however, that price can go up by as much as 50%.
-According to CBSSports. com, the average price for a 2016 Super Bowl 50 ticket was $4,000.
-The following year, Super Bowl LI tickets sold for between $4,744 and $5,650
+According to TickPick. com, the average price for a 2019 Super Bowl 53 ticket is $7,300.
+Another way to secure tickets is to be a season-ticket holder, and win a completely random raffle.
+As a winner, you have the opportunity to purchse Super Bowl LIII tickets at face value at these price points:

-An article on Forbes. com positions the Super Bowl as a sort of Christmas for the food industry.
-And that very well may be true.
-The Super Bowl is the second biggest food consumption day of the year.
-Thanksgiving is the first.
+45 million celebrators will host Super Bowl Parties this year, and 69 million will be attendees. .
+Forbes. com positions the Super Bowl as a sort of Christmas for the food industry.
+Couldn’t have said it better myself.
+The Super Bowl is the second biggest food consumption day of the year, second only to Thanksgiving Day.

 Food makes up 79.5 percent of planned Super Bowl purchases, according to the National Retail Federation.
 The top sellers are the party staples - pizza, chicken wings, beer, soda, chips, salsa, guacamole.